milonmaze/privacy-terms-observatory-beta/www.chase.com/digital/resources/privacy-security/privacy/children-online-privacy-protection-act.md

 Usage and Other Information

 In addition to the personal information described above, we may collect certain information about your child’s use of our online services.
 For example, we may capture the IP address of the device they use to connect to the online service, the type of operating system and browser they use, and information about the site they came from, the parts of our online service they access, and the site they go to next.
 We or our partners may also use cookies, web beacons or other technologies to collect and store other information about their visit to, or use of, our online services.
 In addition, we may later associate the usage and other information we collect online with personal information about them.

+We (and service providers acting on our behalf) may collect persistent identifiers (such as a device identifier, IP address or cookie identifier) to support our internal operations of our online services, such as maintaining and analyzing service functionality, performing analytics and protecting against fraud, security risks, and errors.

+We (and service providers acting on our behalf) do not use or disclose persistent identifiers to contact your child, for behavioral advertising or to build a profile about your child based on activity over time or across different websites or online services.

 Chase Mobile

 When your child interacts with us through Chase Mobile, we may also collect information such as unique device identifiers for their mobile device, screen resolution and other device settings, information about their location, and analytical information about how they use their mobile device.